NorthwaveSecurity/BOF-PE/README.md

 ```
 c:\bofs\mybof.exe "String arg" 12345 c:\files\binary.bin
 ```
-The same EXE file could be used for execution within the C2 environment.
+The same source code could after a release build be used for execution within the C2 environment.
 ```
-bof-pe c:\bofs\mybof.exe "String arg" 12345 c:\files\binary.bin
+bof-pe c:\bofs\mybof.x64.o "String arg" 12345 c:\files\binary.bin
 ```

 This functionality would be implemented by a new beacon API which I have named `BeaconInvokeStandalone` which could be called from the program's main function.